siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 # 7. Maxwell is Minimal

-**Claim.** One rotating field is not enough for self-advancing transport.
+One rotating field is not enough for self-advancing transport.
 A single curl gives local turning.
 Stable propagation requires complementary
 turning: one field rotates the other, and is rotated in return.
 The minimal real propagating closure is: